keboola/connection-docs/manipulation/transformations/r/plots.md

 app$writeFileManifest("/data/out/files/graph2.png", c("regression", "ggplot"))
 {% endhighlight %}

-Don't forget to list `ggplot2` in the packages section of transformation.
+Do not forget to list `ggplot2` in the packages section of the transformation.